Rietta1/aws-bootcamp-cruddur-2023/journal/week4.md

 ### For Post confirmation Lamda

-Create a folder in aws and call it lamdas, now create a file names `cruddur-post-confirmation.py` then add this code
+- Create a folder in aws and call it lamdas, now create a file names `cruddur-post-confirmation.py` then add this code.
+Go to the aws console, create a lambda function
+- click on Author from scratch
+- funtion name = cruddur-post-confirmation
+- Runtime = Python3.8
+- x86.64, then create
+- click on code then paste this command in the `lambda_function `under the Test and then Deploy
 ```py
 import json
 import psycopg2